payhota/pjtatlow.github.io/python_labs/lab1.md

 using your terminal, then type in `brew install python`.
 That should install the latest version of Python 2 for you.
 Then type `python --version` into the terminal and it should tell you that you're using Python 2.7!
 With that, you're ready to go.
 I'd recommend using a text editor like
 [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com) to write your code.
 These have nice features that make it easier for you to catch mistakes!
+When you create a new Python file, make sure to add the `.py` extention to the end.
+This will make sure the editor recognizes that you're writing in Python.
+When you're ready to run your code, navigate to your Python file using the terminal and run
+`python my_file.py`.
+This will run your program!

 ## The Lab